-Candidate must hold a doctoral degree (or international equivalent) in art history or archaeology in a field related to one of the areas that will be listed by fall 2015, and conferred within five years from the start date of the fellowship.
+Candidate must hold a doctoral degree (or international equivalent) in Art History or Archaeology in a field related to projects to be posted in August 2015.
+The degree should have been conferred within five years from the start date of the fellowship.

 Applicants must submit a proposal that relates their work to one of the projects below.
 The accepted fellow works directly with one or more curators, who serve as supervisors and mentors throughout the term of the fellowship.
 The fellow also has the opportunity to undertake an independent project in consultation with his or her supervising curator.